 Many health behaviours are concordant across couples (Meyler, Stimpson, & Peek, 2007), including dietary intake (Macario & Sorensen, 1998), and smoking (Graham & Braun, 1999; Stimpson, Masel, Rudkin, & Peek, 2006).
 This is partly due to assortative mating (the fact that couples with similar characteristics are more likely to marry) and mate selection, but may also reflect the influence spouses have on each other’s health behaviours (Wilson, 2002).
 Couple concordance may explain risk factors for disease at the household level (Wilson, 2002).
 For example, spouses of patients with several illnesses are at increased risk of the diseases, including hypertension (Hippisley-Cox & Pringle, 1998) and tuberculosis (Crampin et al., 2011).
 Also, health behaviour change tends to be concordant across couples.
 For example, in an observational study of couples attending a family health check-up, changes in smoking, blood pressure, blood glucose and cholesterol level were correlated across couples one year after a cardiovascular lifestyle intervention programme (Pyke, Wood, Kinmonth, & Thompson, 1997).
 Further, when one partner adopts a healthier behaviour, the other is more likely to make a positive health behaviour change (Jackson, Steptoe, & Wardle, 2015).

-Health behaviour change interventions may be more effective for couples than individuals for several reasons.
-First, Umberson’s (1992) argument that many spouses monitor and attempt to control their spouse’s health behaviours suggests that interventions that do not involve the controlling spouse are less likely to be effective.
+Baucom Porter, Kirby & Hudepohl (2012) characterize couple-based interventions as either treating one partner as a coach, who assists the at risk partner in making health behaviour change, or focusing equally on both partners and the ways in which communication affects their health and behaviours.
+This framework can be used in an attempt to understand processes by which couple-based health behaviour change interventions might work, and why and how health behaviour change interventions may be more effective for couples than individuals.
+Keefe et al. (1996), in an intervention for patients with osteoarthritis, found that while a partner-assisted intervention lead to better long-term adjustment for those who were more happily married, an individual intervention led to worse long-term adjustment for those who were happily married, suggesting the value of involving the spouse in interventions.
+Related to this, Umberson’s (1992) argument that many spouses monitor and attempt to control their spouse’s health behaviours suggests that interventions that do not involve the controlling spouse are less likely to be effective.
 Alternatively, Lewis et al., (2006) developed the interdependence model of couple interaction, which proposes that partner influences are helpful when initiating health behaviour change.
 According to this model, couple-focused health behaviour change interventions should therefore facilitate greater intentions to change and greater behaviour change on the part of the partner, by increasing a relational perspective on the health behaviour change (which would result in attempts to discuss behavioural change and support and influence the other partner to make behaviour changes).
+Also, Bandura’s social cognitive theory (Bandura, 1986), suggests that reproduction of a behaviour is influenced by the environment, such that appropriate support can enhance self-efficacy to perform a behaviour.
+Applying this to couple-based interventions would suggest that support from the spouse could facilitate health behaviour change.